 The award is administered by the Keldwyth Award Society, a registered charity.
 Income to the Award is from ticket sales to our two annual concerts, the Preliminary Round concert and the Finals Concert, by donations and by the generosity of subscribers, those who value the place of music in society today and who wish to encourage the next generation of musicians.
 For further information on how to become a subscriber, see details here This support is vital for the future of the Award and our young Cumbrian musicians.

-The dates for our two Annual events in 2020 are:
+The dates for our two Annual events in 2020 are now cancelled

 Finals Concert Grange Victoria Hall: Friday August 28th 7.30pm